vosjo/nnaps/README.md

 stellar/binary evolution models.
 For example, with NNaPS, a set of MESA models can be turned into a population synthesis code.

+NNaPS can extract interesting parameters from a grid of MESA models and even apply a CE ejection for binary models.

-NNaPS trains a neural network to act as an interpolator in the provided models, and can then be used to predict new models, as long as their starting parameters are in the same range as those used to train the network.
+Based on the extracted grid, NNaPS trains a neural network to act as an interpolator in the provided models, and can then be used to predict new models, as long as their starting parameters are in the same range as those used to train the network.

 Lets look at an example: